-Despite our best efforts, we received no inquiries/questions about our RFP and we again received no responses to the RFP.
+Despite our best efforts, we received no inquiries/questions about our RFP, and we again received no responses to the RFP.
 Since the "competitive procurement" process failed - not once but twice - in order to comply with the WIOA requirement to obtain a One-Stop Operator, after confirming with MDOL, CCWI proceeded with a "sole source" process.
 Consistent with both federal procurement law (2 CFR § 200.320) and our own procurement policies, we CCWI had no option but to follow this sole source procurement route.

 As of July 1, 2020, the Cutler Institute, Research Services Center which was selected as this area's One-Stop Operator (OSO).
-Our agreement with the Cutler Institute for OSO functions for the July 1, 2020 - June 30, 2021 period focused on three areas: integrated service delivery, MOU/IFA development and engagement of employers within the Coastal Counties Area.
+Our agreement with the Cutler Institute for OSO functions remains in place and is focused on three areas: integrated service delivery, MOU/IFA development and engagement of employers within the Coastal Counties Area.